dodgymike/hackrf-wiki/HackRF-One.md

 * Antenna port: No modification is necessary to use the SMA antenna port on HackRF One.
 * PCB antenna: Removed.
 * Size: HackRF One is smaller at 120 mm x 75 mm (PCB size).
-* Enclosure: The commercial version of HackRF One ships with an injection molded plastic enclosure.
+* Enclosure: The commercial version of HackRF One from Great Scott Gadgets ships with an injection molded plastic enclosure.
 HackRF One is also designed to fit other enclosure options.
 * Buttons: HackRF One has a RESET button and a DFU button for easy programming.
 * Clock input and output: Installed and functional without modification.
 * USB connector: HackRF One features a new USB connector and improved USB layout.